Earthquakes on May 11, 2026

 7.5 km---✓ ReviewedUSGS →

-At 18:03 UTC on May 11, 2026, a magnitude 2.4 tremor occurred 18 km WSW of Johannesburg, CA. The hypocenter lay at 7.5 km, placing this in the shallow crustal category.
+May 11, 2026 brought a magnitude 2.4 earthquake 18 km WSW of Johannesburg, CA, logged at 18:03 UTC.
+This was a shallow crustal earthquake, focused at 7.5 km depth.
 Geolocation places the event at 35.305°N, -117.810°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11